Deadline: 30 September 2014 - 12:00am

 3. Knowledge and the City: This strand seeks to uncover how the nature of the urban environment shaped the knowledge produced and communicated in the city.
 Suggestions for topics include:

 The conference committee invites proposals for individual papers as well as for panel sessions of up to 3 papers.
+We accept papers and sessions from any period between 1600 and 2015.
 Sessions that seek to draw comparisons across one or more countries, or open up new vistas for original research, are particularly encouraged.

 Abstracts of up to 500 words, including a paper or panel title, name, affiliation and contact details should be submitted to the conference organiser and should indicate clearly how the content of the paper addresses the conference themes outlined above.
 Those wishing to propose sessions should provide a brief statement that identifies the ways in which the session will address the conference theme, a list of speakers, and abstracts.
 The final deadline for proposals for sessions and papers is 30 September 2014.

-The conference will again host its new researchers’ forum.
-This is aimed primarily at those who, at an early stage of a PhD or research project, wish primarily to discuss ideas rather than present findings.
+The conference will again, alongside its main session for experienced researchers, host its new researchers’ forum.
+This is aimed primarily at those who, at an early stage of a PhD or research project, who wish primarily to discuss ideas rather than present findings.
 Short new researchers’ papers need not be related to the main conference theme.
 Additionally, there will be some limited opportunities for first-year PhD students to present a 10 minute introduction to their topic, archival materials and the specific urban historiography.
 The intention is to obtain feedback from active researchers in the field of Urban History.

 For further details and to submit your abstract please contact the Conference Organiser: